42Bastian/rmac/rmac.rst

       setenv MACPATH="m:;c:include;c:include\sys"
 **-l**
- The -l switch causes MADMAC to generate an assembly listing file.
+ The -l switch causes RMAC to generate an assembly listing file.
 If a file- name immediately follows the switch character, the listing is written to the specified file.
 If no filename is specified, then a listing file is created with the default extension "**.prn**" and with the root name taken from the first input file name (e.g. the listing is written to "**file.prn**" if "**file**" or "**file.s**" is the first input file name).
 **-o**
- The -o switch causes MADMAC to write object code on the specified file.
+ The -o switch causes RMAC to write object code on the specified file.
 No default extension is applied to the filename.
 For historical reasons the filename can also be seperated from the switch with a space (e.g. "**-o file**").

 **-p**

 **-ps**
- The **-p** and **-ps** switches cause MADMAC to produce an Atari ST executable file with the default extension of "**.prg**".
+ The **-p** and **-ps** switches cause RMAC to produce an Atari ST executable file with the default extension of "**.prg**".
 If there are any external references at the end of the assembly, an error message is emitted and no executable file is generated.
 The **-p** switch does not write symbols to the executable file.
 The **-ps** switch includes symbols (Alcyon format) in the executable file.
 **-q**
   The **-q** switch is aimed primarily at users of floppy-disk-only systems.
-It causes MADMAC to install itself in memory, like a RAMdisk.
-Then the program **m.prg** (which is very short - less than a sector) can be used instead of **mac.prg**, which can take ten or twelve seconds to load.
+It causes RMAC to install itself in memory, like a RAMdisk.
+Then the program **m.prg** (which is very short - less than a sector) can be used instead of **mac.prg**, which can take ten or twelve seconds to load. (**NOTE** not available for now, might be re-implemented in the future).
 **-s**
-  The **-s** switch causes MADMAC to generate a list of unoptimized forward branches as warning messages.
+  The **-s** switch causes RMAC to generate a list of unoptimized forward branches as warning messages.
 This is used to point out branches that could have been short (e.g. "bra" could be "bra.s").
 **-u**